wavefrontHQ/opentelemetry-examples/java-example/README.md

 This example demonstrate Manual instrumentation for OpenTelemetry Java through the OpenTelemetry API and configuration through the OpenTelemetry SDK.
-By default, the OpenTelemetry API returns no-op implementations of the classes, meaning that all of the data recorded is simply dropped.
+By default, the OpenTelemetry API returns no-op implementations of the classes, meaning that all the data recorded is simply dropped.
 Configuring the OpenTelemetry SDK enables the data to be processed and exported in useful ways.

 #### Prerequisite: Installing OpenTelemetry Components